Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 12: File Annual Reports

-Corporations are required to submit an annual report with the Connecticut Secretary of the State.
-The annual report is due each year on the anniversary date of the Corporation.
+Corporations are required to submit an annual report to the Connecticut Secretary of the State, which is due on the corporation’s anniversary date each year.

 Some (but not all) of the links on StartUp101.com are affiliate links.
 This means that a special tracking code is used and that we may make a small commission on the sale of an item if you purchase through one of these links.
 The price of the item is the same for you whether it is an affiliate link or not, and using affiliate links helps us to maintain this website.